 On a similar note, if you have contact lens wearers, be sure to teach them to wash their hands each and every time they put in or take out their contact lenses.
 They should also learn to store and clean their lenses strictly according to their eye doctor's instructions and should change lenses according to their intended schedule.
 Daily contacts should be changed daily, monthly contacts, monthly.

-For more information on how best to protect and improve your child's eyesight, contact Mississauga Vision Centre in Mississauga today.
+For more information on how best to protect and improve your child's eyesight, contact Mississauga Vision Centre and Brampton Vision Centre in Mississauga & Brampton today.